 - The clearing member should also ensure that the bank guarantee is free from any discrepancy before the same is submitted to the Clearing Corporation.

 - The stamp paper should be issued in the name of the clearing member or the bank, no third party stamp papers are permissible.

 - The stamp paper should not be older than 6 months from the executed date of the bank guarantee/ renewal.

-In case the bank guarantee does not strictly conform to the above-mentioned conditions, the same shall not be accepted by NSE Clearing and benefit for the same shall be made available only upon the bank guarantee being strictly in conformity with the prescribed requirements.
+In case the bank guarantee does not strictly conform to the above-mentioned conditions, the same shall not be accepted by the Clearing Corporation and benefit for the same shall be made available only upon the bank guarantee being strictly in conformity with the prescribed requirements.

-The acceptance of the bank guarantees by NSE Clearing shall be subject to the bank-wise and member-wise limits as are stipulated from time to time.
+The acceptance of the bank guarantees by the clearing corporation shall be subject to the bank-wise and member-wise limits as are stipulated from time to time.
 The maximum value of bank guarantees that can be given from the issuing bank per clearing member is as provided below: